Editor’s note: This guide was last reviewed and updated on 25 October 2024.

 printed in the console:

-Dependency inversion is one of the popular SOLID principles, which is an acronym for the first five object-oriented design principles by Robert C. Martin.
+The dependency inversion principle is one of the popular SOLID principles, which is an acronym for the first five object-oriented design principles by Robert C. Martin.
 You can learn more about the rest of the SOLID principles here.

 LogRocket is a frontend application monitoring solution that lets you replay problems as if they happened in your own browser.
 Instead of guessing why errors happen or asking users for screenshots and log dumps, LogRocket lets you replay the session to quickly understand what went wrong.
 It works perfectly with any app, regardless of framework, and has plugins to log additional context from Redux, Vuex, and @ngrx/store.